 So as I keep saying, I'm OK either way.
 I'm OK with insurance or without it.
 I'm OK whether God heals me or takes me home.
 I don't want to fight.
 Except with the government.
 I still feel that nobody should have to bankrupt themselves to stay alive, especially when so many are using up their retirement savings to pay for treatment, which should be there for them to live on, or at least support their families in the event of their death.
 It's not right.
 Someone needs to tell me what's Christlike about the system that we have in this country.
 So even though it's not that big a deal to me if I lose Medicaid, because I'm not interested in most of the treatments that insurance covers, I will still fight for what I believe I'm entitled to.

 One really cool thing happened today, though, that I want to tell you about.
 Long time readers know that I struggled with weight loss from my cancer, or Lupron, or both.
 My weight, which should be right at 130, dropped down to 120 for a while.
 I saw a nutritionist to learn how to gain weight, which has always been very difficult for me.
-The nutritionist that I saw, a young woman named Lisa, gave me some recommendations.
+The nutritionist that I saw, a young woman I call Katie for the purposes of this blog, gave me some recommendations.

 During our conversation, the subject of my homemade dark chocolate ice cream came up.
 That tends to happen, in case you hadn't noticed.
 She thought it sounded really good, which it is.
 So I decided then and there that if her program worked for me, I would take her some ice cream.
 As you know if you've been paying attention, I've gained 11 pounds since then.
 I've been holding at 131 for about three weeks.